r3-os/r3/README.md

 ## Prerequisites

 You need a Nightly Rust compiler.
 This project is heavily reliant on unstable features, so it might or might not work with a newer compiler version.
-See the file `rust-toolchain` to find out which compiler version this project is currently tested with.
+See the file `rust-toolchain.toml` to find out which compiler version this project is currently tested with.

 You also need to install Rust's cross-compilation support for your target architecture.
 If it's not installed, you will see a compile error like this: